seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **LUCIUS**
 Too like the sire for ever being good.
 First hang the child, that he may see it sprawl;
-A sight to vex the father’s soul withal.
+A sight to vex the father's soul withal.
 Get me a ladder.

 *A ladder brought, which AARON is made to ascend*